cogawi/resume/resume.md

 - Worked across groups and disciplines to manage design completion and define interfaces.
 - Redesigned critical structural members to reduce weight and complexity.
 - Implemented solutions to factory production problems by inspecting completed and installed parts.

-# ADDITIONAL EXPERIENCE

-## KATERRA, Seattle, WA&#9;*2019 - 2020*

-### Manufactured Assemblies Design Engineer

-- Designed building components for off-site fabrication, integrating structural, electrical, and plumbing components.
-- Developed a bathroom kit in SolidWorks, providing detailed BOMs and drawings for assembly and installation.
-- Created automated model, drawing, and CNC templates for steel wall panels using Catia 3DExperience.
-- Built prototypes of manufactured building components to test part and assembly sizing, and to confirm tolerances.

 ## KVICHAK MARINE INDUSTRIES, Seattle, WA&#9;*2012 – 2014*